mcosovic/JuliaGrid.jl/docs/src/tutorials/measurementModel.md

 ---

 ##### Varmeters
-In a similar fashion, if there is a need to measure reactive power injections at buses and reactive power flows at branches, users can include the set of varmeters ``\mathcal{Q} \subset \mathcal{M}``:
+In a similar fashion, users have the option to incorporate varmeters, which measure reactive power injections at buses and reactive power flows at branches, thus forming the set ``\mathcal{Q} \subset \mathcal{M}``:
 ```@example measurementModelTutorials
 addVarmeter!(system, device; bus = "Bus 3", reactive = 0.2, variance = 1e-4)
 addVarmeter!(system, device; from = "Branch 2", reactive = 0.03, variance = 1e-3)